Synchronising files across machines

 7 Rclone

-Choose this if… You want to infrequently clone some files somewhere, collaborate with people who use a different sync solutions, or because you want a Swiss army knife fallback solution.
+Choose this if… You want to infrequently clone some files somewhere, collaborate with people who use different sync solutions, or because you want a Swiss army knife fallback solution.

 Rclone is a command line program to copy files and directories to and from various cloud sync solutions such as Google Drive, Amazon S3, Memset Memstore, Dropbox etc. For some of these services it is the only Linux client.
 It is not actually a sync client per se, in that it does per default mirror the files to a local drive in a background process.
 Instead it does more general stuff, operating on miscellaneous remote storage; it can sync files, but also it can do other things with those files.